By Aly Walansky – Original Article

 10. Get some exercise.

-Whenever possible, do some slow stretches before you board or, if room permits, in back of the plane — or even in the restroom.
-"Slow stretches will release muscular tension (especially all the stress of getting through airport security) and help prepare you for sleep," says frequent traveler Nancy Gerstein, C.E.O. of CreativeMarketing Associates and yoga teacher.
+Whenever possible, do some slow stretches before you board or, if room permits, in the back of the plane — or even in the restroom.
+“Slow stretches will release muscular tension (especially all the stress of getting through airport security) and help prepare you for sleep,” says frequent traveler Nancy Gerstein, C.E.O. of CreativeMarketing Associates and yoga teacher.

 The more anxious you make yourself about not sleeping, the more sleep will elude you.
 “So drop the internal dialogue about what a horrible day you’ll have if you don’t get to sleep immediately.
 The key to sound sleep lies in surrendering, not in trying harder.
 Once you feel yourself dozing off, focus on your breath and your deep exhales, and clear your mind.
 If you have a mantra or a happy peaceful place, let your mind rest there,” says Gerstein.